Funds Raised to Date

 Charity Partnership Program: Pathways to Education Canada

-Our mission statement as a company is to be a unique insurance company that truly cares.
+Our mission statement is to be a unique insurance company that truly cares.
 We are committed to embodying this statement through every channel of our business, and as such, committed to best serving the communities in which we operate.

 A common and prevalent issue in each of our locations’ communities is homelessness and poverty.
 Estimating the exact number of homeless persons in Canada is a constant source of debate, but is generally estimated between 150-300,000 individuals in a given year.
 A literal approach might be to support one of the many amazing shelters and food banks in our areas, but in looking forward and helping to slow the rate of people ending up on our streets, a significant impact can be made to one of the root causes: literacy and education.